Accessibility has been considered at every stage of the design process, to make SEE MONSTER an equally exciting experience for everyone who visits.

 Is SEE MONSTER suitable for someone with photosensitive epilepsy?

-The installation does contain flashing lights which could trigger photosensitive epilepsy.
+The installation does contain flashing at night which could trigger photosensitive epilepsy.

 What advice is there for people with sensory needs?